 - Rubbing alcohol

 We start by painting mica details into the leaf soap mold.
 Next, we’ll melt our wax, add the fragrance oil and stir in the mica and glitter.
 The melted wax is poured into the mold.
-Once hard, you will see that the wax turns white, hiding the mica powder.
+Once hard, you will see that the wax turns to a more pastel shade.
 The mica details painted into the mold will adhere to the wax and give your wax melts more color and dimension.
-When the wax melts are used, the mica colors will reappear and create a beautiful shimmering display.
+When the wax melts are used, the bright mica color will reappear and create a beautiful shimmering display.

 You Might Also Like: Pumpkin Spice Wax Tart Tutorial